Connecting to the place we live through what we grow: that is inspiration behind this annual Bowstrings event.

 Chris Braisby, a native plant specialist, spoke to the value of replacing introduced species with plants that belong and thrive locally.
 Not only do they contribute to a healthy ecosystem, they are often easier to grow.
 As an added bonus, they are less likely to be devoured by the deer and bears with whom we share our Rocky Mountain home.
+Intrigued?
+Learn more in this short PDF introduction.
+Go on a Medicine Walk with the Bow Valley Food Alliance, another one of our partners and supporters.

 Illustration by Jane Newman